SyncEngine/docs/docs/developer/modules.md

 Once installed, SyncEngine automatically detects and loads them into your workspace.

 Modules are installed directly from the **Modules** page inside SyncEngine’s interface.
-When you upload a module ZIP file, SyncEngine performs the full installation automatically — including any setup or cleanup logic your module defines.
+When you upload a module ZIP file, SyncEngine performs the full installation automatically, including any setup or cleanup logic your module defines.

 ---